History of the United States (1964–1980): Watergate

 After a tumultuous internal battle, the Democrats nominated liberal South Dakota Senator George McGovern for president.
 Nixon effectively eliminated any major issue McGovern could build his platform on by ending the draft, initiating the withdrawal from Vietnam, and restoring ties with China.
 McGovern was ridiculed as the candidate of "acid, amnesty, and abortion" and on Election Day, Nixon carried every state except Massachusetts.
-However, it was a personal victory, as the Democrats retained control of Congress.
+Although, Democrats retained control of Congress.

 Nixon was investigated for the instigation and cover-up of the burglary of the Democratic National Committee offices at the Watergate office complex In Washington.
 The House Judiciary Committee opened formal and public impeachment hearings against Nixon on May 9, 1974.
 Revelation after revelation astonished the nation, providing very strong evidence that Nixon had planned the cover-up of the burglary to protect his own reelection campaign.
 Rather than face impeachment by the House of Representatives and a possible conviction by the Senate, he resigned, effective August 9, 1974.
 His successor, Gerald R. Ford, a moderate Republican, issued a preemptive pardon of Nixon, ending the investigations of Nixon but eroding his own popularity.

-Ford Administration
+Ford administration

 Aware that he had not been elected to either the office of president or vice-president, Gerald Ford addressed the nation immediately after he took the oath of office, pledging to be "President of all the people," and asking for their support and prayers, saying "Our long national nightmare is over."

 Ford's administration witnessed the final collapse of South Vietnam after the Democrat-controlled Congress voted to terminate all aid to that country.
 Ford's attempts to curb the growing problem of inflation met with little success, and his only solution seemed to be encouraging people to wear shirt buttons with the slogan WIN (Whip Inflation Now) on them.
 He also appointed a Supreme Court justice, John Paul Stevens, who retired in 2010.